graphql/graphql-spec/spec/Section 3 -- Type System.md

 than constructing the list.

-Note that when a {null} value is provided via a runtime variable value for a list type that it is interpretted as no list being provided, and not a list of size one with the value {null}.
+Note that when a {null} value is provided via a runtime variable value for a list type that it is interpreted as no list being provided, and not a list of size one with the value {null}.